dividedmind/statistics-done-wrong/pseudoreplication.rst

 Synchronized pseudoreplication
 ------------------------------

-Pseudoreplication can occur through less obvious routes as well.
+Pseudoreplication can occur through less obvious routes.
 Consider one example in an article reviewing the prevalence of pseudoreplication in the ecological literature.\ :cite:p:`Heffner:1996vq` Suppose you want to see if chemicals found in the growing shoots of grasses are responsible for the start of the reproductive season in cute furry mammals which eat those grasses.
 You propose an experiment: place some animals in the lab, feeding half ordinary food and the other half food mixed with the grasses.
 Wait to see if their reproductive cycle starts early.

 But some research suggests that the reproductive cycles of mammals can synchronize if they live in groups.
 Your control group isn't independent of the group eating the grasses, because they're in the same lab and exposed to the same pheromones.

-You've probably heard about research suggesting that reproductive cycles synchronize -- a famous paper in the early 1970s suggested that women's :index:`menstrual cycles` could synchronize if they lived in close contact.\
+You've probably heard about the research suggesting that reproductive cycles synchronize -- a famous paper in the early 1970s suggested that women's :index:`menstrual cycles` could synchronize if they lived in close contact.\
 :cite:p:`McClintock:1971bh` Other studies have found similar results in golden